 You will need two or more tomatillo plants for the blooms to be pollinated and fruit to be produced.
 Plan for each plant to produce about a pound of fruit over the season.
 However, most recipes call for ½ pound to make sauce, so plan to grow a minimum of 2 to 3 plants to have enough fruit ready to eat at one time.
 You may need more if you like them a lot.

 Set plants in the garden in spring after all danger of frost has passed and the soil has begun to warm.
-Choose a sunny location, and enrich the soil with compost.
+Choose a sunny location, and enrich the soil with compost or Miracle-Gro® Garden Soil for Vegetables & Herbs to improve soil nutrition and texture.
 You can set plants deep like you would a tomato, burying nearly 2/3 of the plant.
 Space plants about 3 feet apart with a trellis or cage to support them as they grow.
 Treat tomatillos as you would tomatoes, keeping the soil evenly moist.
 Mulch will help conserve moisture while keeping down weeds.
+Feed plants regularly with a continuous-release plant food like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food for best growth.

 If allowed to sprawl on the ground, the stems will root and the plants will require more space than you may have anticipated, so be sure to use se a trellis or tomato cage.
 Also, getting them off the ground enhances air circulation and discourages fungus problems on the foliage during periods of high humidity.